Spinout (film): Production

 The film was shot from February 21 to April 7, 1966.

 Presley was paid $750,000 plus 40% of the profits.

 The racing scenes were shot at Paramount Ranch Raceway.

 The script was written by Theodore Flicker and George Kirgo.
 They originally pitched the idea of a film based on Presley's life, but this was vetoed by Col. Parker.
 Working titles include Never Say No, Never Say Yes, and The Singing Racing Car Driver.
 Flicker eventually left the project to work on The President's Analyst and Michael Hoey worked on the script uncredited with Kirgo.

 There is a scene in the film where Mike was discussing with his band members the pitfalls of marriage and settling down, and Mike mentions being on the Ed Sullivan Show.
-This line was likely written as an inside joke to Presley's 1956 appearances on Ed Sullivan.
+This line was likely written as an inside reference to Presley's 1956 appearances on Ed Sullivan.

+There is also a scene where Mike and his troupe are having dinner at their makeshift camp when they are approached by a stray dog.
+Although the dog appeared to be a Labrador Retriever, Mike suddenly exclaims, "Look, a hound dog!"
+This line was also likely written in as a play on Presley's hit song.

 Jack Mullaney, who also appeared with Presley in Tickle Me (1965), plays Curly, one of the male band members.

 Jimmy Hawkins, who plays Larry, the other male band member, also appeared with both Presley and Fabares in Girl Happy and coincidentally portrayed one of Presley's band members in that film, as well.
+He also played Shelley Fabares boyfriend in multiple episodes of The Donna Reed Show.

 Carl Betz (Howard) and Shelley Fabares (Cynthia) had played father and daughter before, on The Donna Reed Show.